 A lot of what we call content marketing is really just an exercise in shouting louder than the next guy.
-It’s no wonder that agents and brands have had a hard time staying the course with their content marketing strategies, especially when they don’t see immediate results.
+It’s no wonder that agents and brands have had a hard time staying the course with their marketing strategies, especially when they don’t see immediate results.
 I’ve often thought that the term “marketing” does little to serve the business or the consumer.
 It implies that there is some action that we do to others, as opposed to actually doing something for others.

 If only we didn’t need a catchy phrase, we could call it what it really should be: building relationships with content that people actually find valuable.
 This concept isn’t new, but with all of the tools and channels available to us, it seems like folks are compelled to embrace a shotgun approach to marketing as opposed to focusing on what customers really need.
 Jay Baer calls this latter approach “Youtility” in his new book, and highlights ways that companies are making themselves useful and (in many cases) downright indispensable in their customers’ eyes.